Buses, trains and metro lines in Copenhagen: a student’s guide

 The card includes 24 to 120h of rides (prices vary).
 It covers all zones and gives you free entrance to over 75 museums and attractions around the city.

 Tap and go.
 It’s an electronic pass card.
 You can recharge it online or at the station with the desired amount of cash.
 Once you hop on a bus or get into the tube, you just need to tap it.
-The system will automatically count how much you need to pay for you journey and take it from the card.
+The system will automatically count how much you need to pay for your journey and take it from the card.
 Just remember to tap again before leaving!
-Otherwise it will take a double fare from your card.
+Otherwise, it will take a double fare from your card.
 If you have a CPR number, the card is free and can be bought online or at a few points around Copenhagen and Denmark.
-Otherwise you’ll need to pay for it.
+Otherwise, you’ll need to pay for it.

 This one is best for regular users.
 If you travel more than twice a week, this is definitely the cheapest and most convenient option.
 When purchasing, you must bring a passport-sized photo and will be asked to provide an address.
 The pass works for 30 days or more.
-First time purchase should be done at a DSB ticketing station (for example Hovedbanegården or Nørreport).
+First time purchases should be done at a DSB ticketing station (for example Hovedbanegården or Nørreport).
 Once you have the card, it can be refilled at these same counters or at ticket machines.
 It can also be done on your phone via an app.

 If ever in doubt, check this map: https://cphtransitmap.dk/en/